sertansenturk/tdd_demo/README.md

 ## Linting

-Linters sniff out both stylistic amd syntatical problems (such as complex functions, unused variables, or unreachable code), which not only highlight unconventional coding practices but may also indicate potential errors in implementation.
+Linters sniff out both stylistic and syntactical problems (such as complex functions, unused variables, or unreachable code), which not only highlight unconventional coding practices but may also indicate potential errors in implementation.
 Therefore, [linting](https://en.wikipedia.org/wiki/Lint_%28software%29) takes code styling to one step further because it checks how the code is executed in addition to its appearance.

 We use `pylint` for checking linting problems.